[R7RS+] This form has different meanings in the toplevel (without no local bindings) or inside a local scope.

 This form is only effective in toplevel.

-the value of variable won’t change and generates
+(2) the value of expression won’t change from

 An error is signaled when you use